kudrom/lupulo/docs/templates.rst

     Renders a template with the given context and returns a string.

-    :param context dict: jinja2 context object used to render the template.
+    :param context dict: a dictionary filled with properties that can be accessed in the template file as a jinja2 context.

-So for example, this are two valid lupulo resources binded in the urls.py to some url
+So for example, these are two valid lupulo resources binded in the urls.py to some url

 .. code-block:: python